-Your chiropractor will work with you to gently stretch joint restrictions, improve coordination and strength of hip muscles and enable the femur to move smoothly in within the hip joint.
-In addition to performing spinal adjustments to optimize functioning of your nervous system, chiropractors use massage therapy, ice/heat therapy and rehabilitative exercise to relieve the inflammation and pain of hip bursitis.
+Your chiropractor will work with you to gently stretch joint restrictions, improve coordination and strength of hip muscles and enable the femur to move smoothly within the hip joint.
+In addition to performing spinal adjustments to optimize the functioning of your nervous system, chiropractors use massage therapy, ice/heat therapy, and rehabilitative exercise to relieve the inflammation and pain of hip bursitis.

 Shoulder bursitis may be accompanied by inflammation of tendons (tendinitis) lying next to the bursae.
 A symptom of should bursitis and tendonitis is feeling “pinching” aches and pains if you move your elbow away from your body.

 To diagnose bursitis, your Back to Mind chiropractor will examine affected joints, discuss symptoms and ask about your medical history.
 If necessary, you may need imaging scans for a more in-depth assessment of your joint swelling and pain to ensure you receive the appropriate treatment.

 Don’t depend on temporary forms of treatment for bursitis that do not address the cause of bursae inflammation.
 Contact Back to Mind today to schedule an appointment with our chiropractor if you have symptoms of shoulder, hip, knee or elbow bursitis.